tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/Data_cleaning.md

 The United States is represented with different labels, hence we set them all to a single label.
 - Change DATE format from text to datetime:
 The date colum has its entries in a text format, we have to change the data type and set the format to the standard date format.

+### Procedure for handling NULL and blank values
+- Change all blank entries in the industry column to NULLS:
+So we can easily populate the missing values, we need to change all blank entries in the industry column to NULLS for easy manipulation.
+- Populate NULL entries in the industry colum where possible:
+We can use the data from other records to populate similar records with missing values in the industry column.

+Unfortunately we do not have enough data to populate other columns with null values.
+So we will stop at the industry column.